Pay Traffic Ticket in Idaho

 - Via a drop box.

-- No more points than allowed were added to your record after a guilty plea or verdict.
+- No more points than allowed were added to your ID driving record after a "guilty" plea or verdict.

-- No points added after a not guilty verdict.
+- No points were added after a "not guilty" verdict.

-- Three points were removed from your record after completing a defensive driving or accident prevention course.
+- 3 points were removed from your record after completing a defensive driving or accident prevention course.